-Elaine Ghazinour is an EI clinician celebrating her 20th year at the Achievement Center!
+Elaine Ghazinour is an EI clinician celebrating her 20th year at the Achievement Center of LECOM Health!
 Below, Elaine details what it’s like to work a day in her shoes.

-What do you do at the Achievement Center?
+What do you do at the Achievement Center of LECOM Health?

 I am an Occupational Therapist working in pediatrics with children birth to 3 years of age.